Daily Muesli for Health: Oats, Barley and Rye

 What is the #1 killer of men and #2 of women in SG?
 Colon cancer – linked to a lack of fibre in the diet.
 We really need to get more fibre into the diet, feed our healthy microbiome and poop better.
 Why?
 Fibre alone helps to prevent diabetes, heart disease, the risk of cancer and weight gain.
-The microbiome depends on fibre as its fuel.
-The short chain fatty acids and other metabolites that they produce helps everything from our gut lining to brain health to our immune systems.
-Eating a healthy, plant based and fibre rich breakfast also crowds out other less healthy items that many are already be overconsuming.

-Our single bowl is packed with complex (low glycaemic) carbs that provide slow-release energy over the course of several hours.
-Almost 25g of plant-based protein with plenty of micronutrients / minerals.
+Our typical bowl provides 10g fibre from 6 to 8 tablespoons of whole grains.
+We use a heaped Ikea tablespoon to measure.
+Our single bowl is packed with complex (low glycemic) carbs that provide slow-release energy over the course of several hours.
 There is no cholesterol or saturated fat, in fact, the fibre helps to lower cholesterol levels.
 This dish can be the foundation of a heart healthy, weight loss diet.

 Are there any potential issues with this breakfast bowl?